thegeekyb0y/sklearn-cheat/README.md

 model.fit(X_train, y_train)
 ```

+### KNeighborsClassifier
-- **KNeighborsClassifier**: A non-parametric method used for classification.
+A non-parametric method used for classification.
 It classifies data points based on the majority class among its k-nearest neighbors.
 It is effective for small datasets and when the decision boundary is irregular.
 ```python
 from sklearn.neighbors import KNeighborsClassifier from sklearn.model_selection import train_test_split